immunefi-team/Bounty_Boosts/Immunefi Arbitration/29484 - [SC - Insight] Potential Loss of Precision in Conversion from ....md

 # Potential Loss of Precision in Conversion from uint256 to uint32

-Submitted on Wed Mar 20 2024 17:27:54 GMT-0400 (Atlantic Standard Time) by @Flare for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 20th 2024 at 23:27:54 UTC by @Flare for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29484